Wand of polymorph

 |A magical device which causes a creature to be transmogrified into another form.
 It is especially effective against shape-changing creatures.|

 A wand of polymorph will attempt to permanently transform one monster into another.
-Unless resisted, the creature will evaporate and instantly reform as another random creature.
-The new form will be of similar (but on average slightly higher) HD to the old one, and be of the same holiness.
-Polymorph has no effect on the undead, but demons can be affected (turning into other demons).
+Unless resisted, the creature will evaporate and instantly reform as another random creature; this will drop all of their equipment (though their new form may be capable of picking it back up) and will also heal them significantly and clear any ongoing status effects.
+Their new form will be one out of three monsters of the same holiness.
+This is displayed when targeting the wand, and is designated for every individual monster.
+Polymorph has no effect on the undead, but demons are still affected.

 Normal casters lose their spells when polymorphed, and polymorph will never turn a monster into an "actual" spellcaster: you can get monsters with innate magical abilities such as dragons, but not casters such as orc wizards.
 Note that most demons' spells are considered innate abilities, and will always be maintained.
 Uniques retain their name, and they also retain their spells as long as they are polymorphed into a form that can speak.